-- Numerosity, Fed R. Civ.
+120. Numerosity, Fed R. Civ.
 P. 23(a)(1): The Class Members are so numerous that joinder of all members is impracticable.
-Upon information and belief, at least multiple thousands of individuals were notified by Defendant of the Data Breach.
-According to the report submitted to the Maine Attorney's General office, 62,874 individuals had their PII compromised in this Data Breach.34 The identities of Class Members are ascertainable through Defendant's records, Class Members' records, publication notice, self-identification, and other means. - 133.
-Commonality, Fed.
+Though the exact number and identities of Class Members are unknown at this time, reports indicate that approximately 62,874 individuals had their PII compromised in this Data Breach.
+The identities of Class Members are ascertainable through Defendant's records, Class Members' records, publication notice, self-identification, and other means.

+121. Commonality, Fed.
 R. Civ.
 P. 23(a)(2) and (b)(3): There are questions of law and fact common to the Class, which predominate over any questions affecting only individual Class Members.
-These common questions of law and fact include, without limitation: - a.
-Whether Defendant unlawfully used, maintained, lost, or disclosed Plaintiffs' and Class Members' PII; - Whether Defendant failed to implement and maintain reasonable security procedures and practices appropriate to the nature and scope of the information compromised in the Data Breach; - c.
+These common questions of law and fact include, without limitation:

+- a.
+Whether Defendant unlawfully used, maintained, lost, or disclosed Plaintiff's and Class Members' PII; - Whether Defendant failed to implement and maintain reasonable security procedures and practices appropriate to the nature and scope of the information compromised in the Data Breach; - c.
 Whether Defendant data security systems prior to and during the Data Breach complied with applicable data security laws and regulations; - d.
 Whether Defendant data security systems prior to and during the Data Breach were consistent with industry standards; - e.
 Whether Defendant owed a duty to Class Members to safeguard their PII; - f.
 Whether Defendant breached its duty to Class Members to safeguard their PII;